offensive-packaging/documentation/cryptsetup/index.md

    -v, --verbose                         Shows more detailed error messages -y, --verify-passphrase               Verifies the passphrase by asking for
                                          it twice
+   -B, --block-size=MiB                  Reencryption block size -N, --new                             Create new header on not encrypted
+                                         device
+       --use-directio                    Use direct-io when accessing devices
+       --use-fsync                       Use fsync after each block
+       --write-log                       Update log file after every block --dump-master-key                 Alias for --dump-volume-key
+       --master-key-file=STRING          Alias for --dump-volume-key-file

  <action> is one of:
  	open <device> [--type <type>] [<name>] - open device as <name>